Silent-Hunter/tipcalc/README.md

 $ ./tipcalc

 You will get a prompt labeled "Enter subtotal:" followed by a newline.
 Enter your subtotal, and press return.
+The program will then ask you for a percentage.
+Enter the percent of the bill you want to tip.
 The program will return the tip amount, and the total, and then terminate.